 New policies to enter the Canary Islands would allow travelers to avoid quarantine

 The Minister of Industry, Commerce and Tourism, Reyes Maroto, is working on implementing PCR tests to enter the Canary Islands in order to create safe health corridors and allow visitors to avoid the quarantine.
 The aim is to attract travelers from Germany and, if possible, from Nordic countries.

 What is the current COVID situation in Spain?

-As of November 25, Spain has reported 1,614,126 positive COVID cases and 43,668 have lost their lives to the virus, 328 over the last 24 hours.
-(Source: Worldmeters)
+As of February 23, Spain has reported 3,153,971 positive COVID cases and 67,636 have lost their lives to the virus, 179 over the last 24 hours.

-If for any reason you are not admitted in the country, you could be placed at an immigration detention facility for several days, until a flight on the same airline becomes available to take you back to your point of origin.
+Triple-check the Spanish regulations before booking a flight.
+If for any reason a visitor is not admitted in the country, they could be placed at an immigration detention facility for several days, until a flight on the same airline becomes available to take them back to their point of origin.